 If you and your contractor have a disagreement over payment or any of the conditions of the contract, you’ll need to get legal advice.

-Be aware that if you don’t pay your subcontractors and suppliers, they can use the Building and Construction Industry Payments Act 2004 (BCIPA) to resolve their payment dispute.
-See BCIPA information for owner builders (PDF) for further information.
+Be aware that if you don’t pay your subcontractors and suppliers, they can use the Building Industry Fairness (Security of Payment) Act 2017 (BIF Act) to resolve their payment dispute.
+See BIF Act information for owner builders (PDF) for further information.